English

 The scenic drive through Honolulu reveals another side of the capital city, from the lively streets of Chinatown to the historic Aloha Tower overlooking Honolulu Harbor.
 It’s a reminder of the city’s rich cultural layers.

-Tour stops by experience: Full-day, combo & express
+Tour stops by experience: Full-day & half-day

 Grand Circle Island Oahu Full-Day Tour

-Haleiwa & Dole Plantation Express
+Haleiwa & Dole Plantation Express Half-Day Tour

 • Kahala Coast